Schironichi/WFiIS-TI-Project1/README.md

 The presentation of the application is available [here](https://ti-proj01-dr.mybluemix.net/static/index.html) \[ 09.02.2022 \].

-The *manifest.yml* allows to build this project on IBM Cloud.
+The [manifest.yml](manifest.yml) file allows to build this project on IBM Cloud.
 The only requirement is adding the application name and calling

     ibmcloud app push